 We are community energy enthusiasts who see energy efficiency and community-controlled clean energy as the first step toward relocalizing our economy.
 We have created CEF to support our communities in the process of building people-powered solutions to the energy crisis and climate change.

 Cooperative Energy Futures is comprised of a Board of Directors and a staff team that handles the day-to-day operations of the cooperative.
 We rely heavily on grassroots leadership by current and potential members and community partners.
-We welcome volunteers; if you are interested in joining us, check out our Get Involved page.
+We welcome volunteers; if you are interested in joining us, contact our General Manager .